-American Express is known for their popular rewards credit cards, including their roster of cash back credit cards and those that earn American Express Membership Rewards points.
-Not only do their top credit cards offer excellent earning rates, but they feature generous welcome bonuses consumers can earn when they meet a minimum spending requirement.
+American Express is known for their popular rewards credit cards, including their roster of cash back credit cards and those that earn Membership Rewards points.
+Not only do their top credit cards offer excellent earning rates, but many feature generous welcome bonuses consumers can earn when they meet a minimum spending requirement.

 Still, many people wish they could gauge their eligibility for American Express credit cards before they apply.
 After all, applying for a credit card means having a hard pull placed on your credit report, and you’ll want to avoid this if you have no chance for approval to begin with.